Inovação e gerenciamento de programa sincronizado e colaborativo para novos programas

 At SSAU, the multidisciplinary modeling tools from Siemens Digital Industries Software will be used primarily at the department of Automated Energy Systems for research and education.
 The faculty members are confident that learning the system promotes better skills and improves the education quality in general.
 For this reason the university has extended its Simcenter Amesim academic license.

 In 2016, the school offered a new course on working with Simcenter Amesim.
 “A new course means new tutorials,” said Sinyakov.
 “We plan to purchase tutorials on Simcenter Amesim from Siemens Digital Industries Software that are suitable for our activities, and using these tutorials we will develop our lectures and lab classes.”

 Quality is the reason for the success of Simcenter Amesim at SSAU.
 Its capabilities include multidisciplinary modeling of mechatronic systems, a wide range of proven libraries and modules, a simple and intuitive user experience and extended integration features.
 All of these tools help solve the most exciting and difficult theoretical and applied problems.

-Support from Siemens PLM Software and its partners has also contributed significantly.
+Support from Siemens Digital Industries Software and its partners has also contributed significantly.
 The availability of technical support and finding new ways of partnership shape an environment for long-term and productive relations.